stratapp/stratapp-website/_features/rather-than-adding-more-noise-enjoy-social-collaboration-with-context-and-structure.md

 ---
-title: Rather than adding more noise, enjoy social collaboration with context and structure
+title: Rather than adding more noise, enjoy social collaboration with context and15 structure
 seo_title: ''
 seo_description: ''
 hero_image: ''
+date: 2019-06-15 08:00:00 +0000

 ---
 Social apps without context or structure, just add more noise.
 Especially as you move above 50 employees into mid-market and corporates.
 Social fast becomes a twitter-style fire hose of notifications, or like being on the end of hundreds of reply-all emails per day.